-Spain is one of the best countries for solo travellers in Europe, especially if you are travelling alone for the first time.
+It is one of the best countries for solo travellers in Europe, especially if you are travelling alone for the first time.
 I will go as far as to say that it is one of the best global solo travel destinations.

-Not only does Spain have a rich history and a vibrant cultural scene, buzzing nightlife, it also has an excellent travel infrastructure.
+Not only does Spain have a rich history and a vibrant cultural scene, buzzing nightlife, but it also has an excellent travel infrastructure.
 This is never so true when it comes to Seville.

 Keeping safe when travelling alone is a key concern of female solo travellers.
-Málaga is a relaxed destination and full of people of all ages, locals and visitors alike, enjoying its attractions, bars and restaurants.
+Málaga is a relaxed destination full of people of all ages, locals and visitors alike, enjoying its attractions, bars and restaurants.
 Even after dark on weekdays, I felt safe.